Woman Gets New Windpipe In Groundbreaking Transplant Surgery

 What compelled him to press forward was he realized the field's seminal research paper about complex blood supply to the trachea was just plain wrong.

-It turns out that some of the arteries that passs through the thyroid gland also supply blood to the trachea.
+It turns out that some of the arteries that pass through the thyroid gland also supply blood to the trachea.
 So do some blood vessels that connect to the esophagus.

 "This wasn't a discovery we made.
 It was a discovery that had been documented all the way back in the 1800s," Genden said.
 It had simply been forgotten.
 He validated it by studying blood flow in both animals and humans.